Which NFL stadiums, teams will allow fans at games in Week 2 of the 2020 season?

-The 2020 football season kicked off last week.
+The 2020 football season continues today, with Sunday Night Football kicking off tonight.
 Here is what NFL stadium capacity is expected to look like during week 2 as the league is allowing each of its 32 teams to determine whether or not fans can attend games.
 Click here for the full schedule of Week 2 games, including Sunday Night Football on NBC.

 RELATED: NFL warns teams of potential discipline for failure to properly wear masks